ShahmBarmada/TexCTRL/README.md

 # TexCTRL

-a short for `Textile Control`, an ERP Web-app
+a short for `Textile Control`, an ERP Web-app built using:

-built using Remix, React, Prisma, PostgreSQL, AG-Grid.
+- RemixRun
+- ReactJS
+- Prisma ORM
+- PostgreSQL
+- AG-Grid
+- Zod
+- ExpressJS
+- bcrypt
+- TailWindCSS
+- TypeScript

 thanks to all the people who built these awesome tools.